-- The last column presents a dot line graphical representation of data.
+- The last column presents a dot-line graphical representation of data.

 - The bottom contains “totals” for expenses and total cash shortage/extra.
 It’s to see in which months you have a budget surplus, deficit, or balanced.

 The light blue color for highlighting each second column of the budget template makes it look attractive.
 While the expense categories allow you to list down each type of expense under a specific main category.
-It’s only available in excel format and you need to have Microsoft Excel to open it.
+It’s only available in Excel format and you need to have Microsoft Excel to open it.

 You can get this template for free.
 Just click the download button below.

-2. Monthly budgeting worksheet excel
+2. Monthly budgeting worksheet Excel

 This template is also from Microsoft.
 It comes with their premium software called Microsoft Office 365 which costs around $7 a month.
 That means if you pay and download their product then you get this template.

 The template provides a more informative view of your budgeting activity.
 Not only lists down projected monthly expenses, and income but also actual income and expenses and their difference as well.
-So you can easily analyze how much is expected expenses and how much actual.
-The difference shows whether you’re overspending or in limits.
+So you can easily analyze how much is expected expenses and how much are actual.
+The difference shows whether you’re overspending or within limits.

 Here is what the budget template is going to look like: